-PROFESSOR Benjamin Bloom of Chicago University and co-workers that met from 1948 to 1953, devised a stairway with six steps to learning.
+PROFESSOR Benjamin Bloom of Chicago University and co-workers that met from 1948 to 1953, devised a stairway with six steps, six learning levels.
 The six steps (read: levels) are rough estimates.
 They are not absolute, nor do they include learning of confluent symbols as a possible step above evaluation, provided such imagery rests on and builds on fit evaluations and estimates.
 The ability to observe is not included in this model either.
 Observational skills can be fostered or trained to your advantage.
 Relaxation and even boredom should help it.

 Also know that other systems or hierarchies have been devised.
 But Bloom's taxonomy is easily understood and widely applied.

 Six levels of learning according to Bloom et al

 The levels are thought to build on one another.
 The six levels in the figure pertain to thinking, the so-called cognitive domain.
 Here they are: